 Food Producers Can Build Trust by Sharing VR Tours of Their Facilities

-Words are no longer sufficient to win people’s trust when it comes to ethical sourcing of ingredients and food safety.
+Words are no longer sufficient to win people’s trust when it comes to the ethical sourcing of ingredients and food safety.
 Videos shot in farms and food production facilities are more convincing.
 But what if people could take a virtual walk-through of such facilities, taking a close look at each piece of equipment and each phase of the manufacturing process?

 Tequila manufacturer Patron has already taken this bold step.
 The company recently launched a 360-degree video showing the entire tequila manufacturing process, from harvesting the agave plant to bottling the drink.